-If you’re well-versed in the world’s strangest and most specialized coffees, you’ve probably already heard of Kopi Luwak, sometimes called civet coffee.
+If you are well-versed in the world’s strangest and most specialized coffees, you have probably already heard of Kopi Luwak, sometimes called civet coffee.
 Some people believe that this specialty coffee is the best in the world, but there’s one big reason you may want to give it a pass – and it’s not the impressive price.
 Keep reading to learn what Kopi Luwak coffee is and why you probably shouldn’t drink it.

 What is Kopi Luwak coffee?